sudokrew/.github/.github/ISSUE_TEMPLATE/2-User-Story.md

 ---
 name: "Document a user story ✍️"
 about: "What should the user experience?"
-labels: "user story, help wanted"
+labels: "User Story, Help Wanted"
 ---

 <!--